 Access to pupil records

-The records include your child's academic achievements, their skills and abilities, progress at school and their pupil reports, along with communications by headteachers and other teachers, local education authority employees and others providing relevant services.
+Under the Education (Pupil Information) (England) Regulations 2005, those with parental responsibility have the right to view a pupil's education record.
+An education record includes your child's academic achievements, their skills and abilities, progress at school and their pupil reports, along with communications by headteachers and other teachers, local education authority employees and others providing relevant services.

 Youth support services: once someone is 13 or older, by law we have to pass some information, including your address, date of birth and any other relevant information, to providers of youth support services in your area.
 Until your child is 16, you can ask that no information other than your name, address and date of birth (and their name and address) be passed to the youth services.
 This right transfers to your child when he or she turns16.
 However, you will need to inform your school if this is what you or your child would like to happen.